LiorSinai/TransformersLite.jl/README.md

 It should be noted that this task can be solved with simpler models.
 A TFIDF model paired with logistic regression (≈ 10,000 weights) achieved similar accuracy to these models with more than 240,000 weights.

-The accuracy achieved on the test data was 86.7% for the binary task and 50.5% for the 5 star classification  task.
+The accuracy achieved was 87.4% for the binary task and 49.9% for the 5 star classification task.

 <img src="images/confusion_matrix_regression.png"
      alt="confusion matrix"